 Arthritic patients aged 53 and above are considered joint replacement candidates, but one under that age must understand the associated risks.
 Osteoarthritis, which is a degenerative joint disease commonly attacks individuals above the age of 50 and can certainly reduce their quality of life.
 An orthopaedic surgeon will surely evaluate your surgical requirements for better outcomes.

-Obesity is one of the commonest reasons for arthritis in patients, but is also is also among the reasons that will hinder you from undergoing a joint replacement surgery.
+Obesity is one of the commonest reasons for arthritis in patients but is also among the reasons that will hinder you from undergoing joint replacement surgery.
 Harbouring accumulated fat in the joint region will only increase your surgical risks and that is why many orthopaedic doctors advise their patients to lose some weight before the surgery.
 It isn’t recommended to resort to aggressive or strenuous activities, but those suggested by the surgeon.

 There are various joint replacement approaches that include, robotic approaches, keyhole joint replacement procedures, partial joint replacement and total joint replacement approaches.
 Although the cost is the major fundamental factor for keyhole and robotic procedures, the extent of damage is another vital consideration before the surgery.
 Certainly, a partial joint replacement will be conducted in case only a part of the joint is diseased or damaged, whereas total joint replacement will be conducted in case the entire joint is damaged.

 Surgical possibilities are crucial and must be effectively communicated to a patient before the surgery.
-Cases where your surgery is associated with various side effects and complications, a surgery may be excluded, whereas in case fewer risks are involved, a surgery may be conducted.
+In cases where your surgery is associated with various side effects and complications, surgery may be excluded, whereas in case fewer risks are involved, surgery may be conducted.
 Infection, thrombosis, stiffness, neurological injury, persistent pain, Deep vein thrombosis, deformity, poor healing, the prevalence of other medical conditions, a botched surgery among others can prevent one from undergoing a joint replacement surgery.